 Terrible pun aside, this was an important project to help Olympic divers prepare to compete on the world’s biggest stage.
-The team from USA Diving used Topcoder Connect, our self-service web application, to quickly initiate the crowdsourced design and development work—and monitor the progress all the way through delivery.
+The team from USA Diving used Topcoder to quickly initiate the app design and development work.
 Topcoder’s iOS Community delivered a beautiful iPad app that enables coaches and athletes across the country to track critical health and training data.

 Congrats on a great showing during the Rio summer games!

 In late 2016 a customer of Topcoder began an ambitious series of drone-focused challenges.
 While we’ll have much more for you to see in 2017, we thought it was a worthy addition to the best of ‘16 list because we executed firmware challenges in this series—a first for Topcoder!

 As the IoT and devices like drones re-shape our physical world, it was a milestone on Topcoder to help deliver firmware solutions via virtual crowdsourcing challenges.
 As new technologies continuously emerge and evolve, we’re constantly thinking about how crowdsourcing can be used to help teams innovate faster.